HassanSaeed7/LoremGames/README.md

 ****************************************************************

-I do not own any of it.
+I do not own the images nor products, please visit FromSoftware for more information.

 ****************************************************************